 Summary

-In this lesson, students will evaluate and argue the benefits and drawbacks of the use of different types of radiations for technological advances.
+In this lesson, students will evaluate and argue the benefits and drawbacks of the use of different types of radiation for technological advances.
 By the end of this lesson, students will be able to evaluate published works' validity on technology associated with human health.
 This is a multimodality lesson, which means it includes face-to-face, online, and hybrid versions of the lesson.
 The attachments also include a downloadable Common Cartridge file, which can be imported into a Learning Management System (LMS) such as Canvas or eKadence.
-The cartridge includes interactive student activities and teacher's notes.
+The cartridge includes interactive student activities and the teacher's notes.

 Essential Question(s)